junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Shouldn't we prepare him a vessel like the one Crowley did for Lucifer?"
 Dean suddenly remembers, turning slightly to whisper at Cas's ears.
 But the demon overhears it.

 "Sorry, one and only.
 Not exactly a vessel retail factory around here, in case you didn't notice."
-Crowley says drily.
+Crowley says dryly.

 Dean shrugs.